gkamradt/LLMTest_NeedleInAHaystack/README.md

 * `needles` - List of needles to insert in the context

 Other Parameters:
-* `api_key` - API key for either OpenAI or Anthropic provider.
-Can either be passed when creating the object or an environment variable
 * `model_name` - The name of the model you'd like to use.
 Should match the exact value which needs to be passed to the api.
 Ex: For OpenAI inference and evaluator models it would be `gpt-3.5-turbo-0125`.

 ## Results Visualization